Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Discussion

 \subsection{Explainability in ATD Classification}

 The findings from RQ3 underscore the critical role of XAI techniques in supporting the adoption and practical impact of automated ATD detection.
-By applying LIME and SHAP to the predictions of the BERT-based classifier, the study demonstrates that model transparency can be substantially enhanced, making it possible to better understand the factors driving ATD classification outcomes.
+By applying LIME and SHAP to the predictions of the BERT-based classifier, the study demonstrates that model transparency can be substantially enhanced, enabling better understanding of the factors driving ATD classification outcomes.
 These explanation tools enable users to identify which words, phrases, or linguistic features most strongly influenced the model's decisions, addressing a key challenge in deploying transformer-based models for technical debt management.

 Feedback from the expert evaluation reveals that explanations generated by LIME and SHAP are perceived as valuable for supporting interpretability, trust, and actionable insight.
-Experts expressed a clear preference for LIME over SHAP, particularly regarding accessibility and ease of interpretation.
+Experts expressed a clear preference for LIME over SHAP, particularly regarding accessibility and interpretability.
 While SHAP was recognized for producing more detailed and theoretically grounded outputs, many experts found LIME's explanations more intuitive and straightforward.
 Several noted that LIME's visualizations and clear identification of influential features facilitated rapid inspection and understanding of model predictions.
 This preference is reflected in LIME's consistently higher mean scores across most evaluation criteria.
 The result is also consistent with the findings of Jiarpakdee et al. \cite{jiarpakdee2021practitioners}, who identified LIME as the most preferred technique for understanding the key characteristics contributing to a prediction.

-Although SHAP received a higher score for informativeness because of its comprehensive breakdowns and richer details about model reasoning, its explanations were often considered less accessible and more challenging to interpret compared to LIME.
-This finding aligns with concerns from Kumar et al. \cite{kumar2020problems}, who argued that explanations generated by techniques like SHAP are not always easy to understand and often do not match human expectations.
+Although SHAP received a higher informativeness score due to its comprehensive breakdowns and richer details about model reasoning, its explanations were often considered less accessible and more challenging to interpret than those of LIME.
+This finding aligns with concerns raised by Kumar et al. \cite{kumar2020problems}, who argued that explanations generated by techniques such as SHAP are not always easy to understand and often do not align with human expectations.
 In practice, users tend to prefer technically accurate, intuitive, and meaningful explanations from a human perspective.

 It is worth noting, however, that some highlighted tokens, such as \enquote{from,} \enquote{class,} and \enquote{camel,} may be less informative or even irrelevant for ATD detection.
 This limitation is inherent to current explanation methods, which sometimes assign importance to common or project-specific terms.
 Such occurrences indicate the need for further refinement of feature selection or filtering strategies in future work to improve the practical value and interpretability of model explanations.